 Warming up your muscles and preventing knee injuries can be achieved by stretching before cycling.
 Try these stretches:

-• Hip Flexor Stretch: Place your left foot flat on the ground before you while kneeling on your right knee.
+- Hip Flexor Stretch: Stretch your hip flexors by putting your left foot on the ground and kneeling on your right knee.
 Hold for 15-30 seconds, then switch sides.

 Proper Foot and Knee Alignment